osama127001/spring-boot-RESTFUL-API/README.md

 @GetMapping | Marked on a `GET` method.
 @PostMapping | Marked on a `POST` method.
 @DeleteMapping | Marked on a `DELETE` method.
+@PathVariable | Marking a property as a path variable.

 </details>